Welcome to Van Buren Township Fire Department

 According to the National Fire Protection Association, almost two-thirds of home fire deaths resulted from fires in properties without working smoke alarms.
 A working smoke alarm significantly increases your chances of surviving a deadly home fire.
 Don’t ignore a beeping smoking alarm.

 Van Buren Township Fire Department offers installation services.
-Simply fill out this form, fax it back or bring it in to the township records department, and someone will contact you with further information.
+Simply fill out this form, then either fax, email or bring it to the Township’s Police Department, and someone will contact you with further information.
+If you have questions about this service you can call or email Fire Marshal Andrew Lenaghan at firstname.lastname@example.org or 734-699-8900 ext 9416.

 If you would like to learn more about types of smoke alarms, recommended checking and replacing of batteries, and other general information, F.E.M.A. has information on their website available here.